NethServer/docs/administrator-manual/en/shared_folder.rst

 If the option :guilabel:`Network recycle bin` is enabled, removed files are actually moved into a special "wastebasket" directory.
-The :guilabel:`Keep homonym files` keeps distinct file names inside the wastebasket directory, preventing overwrites.
+The :guilabel:`Keep copies of files with the same name` keeps distinct file names inside the wastebasket directory, preventing overwrites.

 If :guilabel:`Browseable` is enabled, the shared folder is listed publicly.